ronanlevesque/FOX-Boilerplate/README.md

 ### grunt deploy

 `grunt deploy` is the final task to be run once you wish to deploy your project.
-It will minify your CSS and HTML, uglify your JS and optimize your images (JPG and PNG) and place all these files inside a /dist/ folder which will respect your folder hierarchy.
+It will minify your CSS and HTML, uglify your JS, optimize your images (JPG and PNG) and place all these files inside a /dist/ folder which will respect your folder hierarchy.

 If you need more info on Grunt, you should take a look at Grunt's ["Getting Started" guide](http://gruntjs.com/getting-started).